-Here are the most popular use cases for available options:
+Some of the most popular cases for the available options are the following:

 - Right after the page loads